Postgraduate Diploma in Teaching and Learning

 You may choose to go onto postgraduate studies which further examine the role of teaching in children's lives and the ways and methods in which they learn, or critically analyse educational policies and systems of practice.

-Teaching is also an excellent background for a wide range of jobs including careers in the public sector, human services, business, industry training, educational publishing, policy, advocacy, consultancy, youth and social work.
+- Teaching is an excellent background for a wide range of jobs outside of the classroom including, public sector, human services, publishing, policy, advocacy, youth and social work, and more.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.